 If you are experiencing rapid growth, you might need to outsource.
 The same might be true if you're making some state-of-the-art changes.
-If you don’t know anything about IT and you haven’t changed anything in your technology as your business has grown, it is at least time to bring in a consultant to look at your network.
+If you don’t know anything about IT and you haven’t changed anything in your technology as your business has grown, it is time to at least bring in a consultant to look at your network.

-What are the benefits of a managed service provider?
+What are the benefits of an MSP?

 There are three types of cloud structures:

 Public cloud — The most common type of cloud computing, the cloud sources are owned and operated by a third-party cloud service provider and delivered over the internet.